When Does EMI Start for a Home Loan? A Simple Breakdown

 In the case of an under-construction home, banks usually do not provide the full amount of the loan all at once.
 Rather, they release money in intervals corresponding to the builder's request.
 You do not begin paying the complete EMI during this time.
 Rather, you pay pre-EMI, which is equal to the interest on the sum that has been disbursed so far.
 The benefit is that your monthly outgo is smaller, but the principal does not go down at all.
 This option is sometimes chosen by borrowers because, in addition to the home loan, they are already paying for the rent, but it makes the cost of borrowing higher in the long run.

 In case of ready-to-move houses or resale properties, the complete sanctioned amount is usually disbursed by the bank at once.
 Consequently, your home loan EMI start date is predetermined immediately after full disbursement, and you start paying the full EMI that includes both principal and interest.
-This practice is mostly advantageous in the aspect of long-term savings as your principal amount begins to decrease right away.
+This practice is mostly advantageous in the aspect of long-term savings as your principal amount begins to decrease right away and you can use an EMI calculator to figure out the exact amount that you have to pay on a monthly basis.

 The precise date for the beginning of your EMI is often indicated in the sanction letter or is provided at the moment of signing the agreement.
 A majority of lenders opt for the 5th or 10th of each month as a fixed date and in case the disbursement takes place in the middle of the cycle, the first EMI might be due in the next month.